 How To Propagate Philodendron Ring Of Fire

 The easiest way to propagate a philodendron ring of fire is with a stem cutting.
 Take a cutting with at least one node and one leaf and let it callous over for about an hour or two before potting it up into a cup of wet sphagnum moss.
+Use the sharpest knife you can when making the cut as they can be quite tough when mature.
 Then keep the cup in a warm humid place and put it in a clear plastic bag to keep it humid.
 Put that next to a bright windowsill just to the side so it’s out of direct sun.
 It takes anywhere between one to two months to root and then you can pot it up into soil once it’s fully rooted.

 The ideal temperature range for a philodendron ring of fire is 15-27°C (approx. 60-80°F).

 Philodendron Ring Of Fire Price

 At time of writing the current price in Europe is 50-150 Euros and about 60-180 USD in North America.
 They are coming in down in price and you do find deals on Etsy.